 2020 Fellows Symposium — A force for good: Using behavioral finance to improve retirement outcomes

-The TIAA Institute and the Pension Research Council at Wharton School of the University of Pennsylvania will co-host a Fellows Symposium on June 25, 2020.
-The symposium will examine two key topics: 1) how behavioral biases can affect retirement savings and 2) common financial mistakes and how they arise.
+The TIAA Institute and the Pension Research Council at The Wharton School of the University of Pennsylvania co-hosted a Fellows Symposium on June 25, 2020.
+The symposium examined two key topics: 1) how behavioral biases can affect retirement savings and 2) common financial mistakes and how they arise.

-New research will be presented from leading scholars in the field of behavior finance, including:
+New research was presented from leading scholars in the field of behavior finance, including:

 Jennifer Coats, Colorado State University